How Does Remote Patient Monitoring Billing Work?

 CPT Code Description Average payment

-99453 One-time payment for initial patient enrollmentz $23
+99453 One-time payment for initial patient enrollment $23

 99454 Monthly payment for continuous monitoring of patient data $69

-99457 The monthly payment for 20 minutes of communication related to data $60
+99457 The monthly payment for 20 minutes of communication-related to data $60

 99458 Additional payment for time exceeding 20 minutes but less than 40 minutes $48